Cyprus FA suspends all matches after ref walkout over attack

 “We'll no longer tolerate some criminal elements who have nothing to do with the sport to blacken the name of Cypriot football and of the country,” Anastasiades said ahead of a Cyprus Sports Journalists' Union event.

+Anastasiades said that it was “time to clean house” so that fans return to the stands without fear over “who and how they wagered and what will be the outcome of the match.”

+In a statement Friday, the Cyprus Referees' Association strongly criticized what it called “ill-advised" remarks by officials and sports journalists targeting referees that “only pour fuel on the fire" by potentially prompting such attacks.

-Cyprus Justice Minister George Savvides was holding an impromptu meeting on Friday with soccer federation boss Giorgos Koumas and Police Chief Kypros Michaelides to discuss the match-fixing allegations.
+Cyprus Justice Minister George Savvides was holding an impromptu meeting on Friday with soccer federation president Giorgos Koumas and Police Chief Kypros Michaelides to discuss t he referee walkout and the match-fixing allegations.

 More AP soccer: https://apnews.com/Soccer and https://twitter.com/AP_Sports